simonmichael/hledger_site/dev/Developer-workflows.md

 - after getting something into the master branch, read and sign the [contributor list & agreement](contributors.html).
 Or, [ask](/docs.html#helpfeedback) to be added.
 - give yourself a high five!

+### Work on docs

+Most docs tasks are handled by [[Shake]].
+List Shake rules:

+    ./Shake

+Generate man/info/txt manuals (in hledger*/) and embed in hledger executables:

+    ./Shake manuals
+    stack build

+Generate html manuals and the hledger website (in site/_site/):

+    ./Shake website

+Regenerate the hledger website (just site/*, does not generate manuals) and serve at http://localhost:8000, on file change:

+    make site-preview

+Regenerate a single html manual, and serve locally, on file change:

+    ls hledger-lib/hledger_journal.m4.md | entr -r bash -c './Shake site/journal.md && make site-preview'